-I define a “fallen angel” as a spiritual being created by God which fell out of Heaven into a sinful/corrupted state.
-Therefore, fallen angels are evil spiritual entitites.
-Revelation 12 indicates that Satan took 1/3 of the angels (the stars of heaven) with him when many angels fell:
+Revelation 12 indicates that Satan (the dragon) took 1/3 of the angels (the stars of heaven) with him when many angels fell:

 “(3) And there appeared another wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns upon his heads.
 (4) And his tail drew the third part of the stars of heaven, and did cast them to the earth: and the dragon stood before the woman which was ready to be delivered, for to devour her child as soon as it was born.”
 (Revelation 12:3-4)

-Fallen angels in the Bible are often referred to as the “sons of God” and as Satan’s ministers.
+The Bible often refers to fallen angels as the “sons of God” and as Satan’s ministers.
 The following is a short list of the capabilities of fallen angels:

 “Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.”
 (Job 1:6)